keeth/shimmer/README.md

 (/api/exit/FloorWaxingChallenge.html) and one to find dessert recipes (/api/exit/DessertRecipes.html).

 Your job is to collect incoming exits and compute a preference.
-If people turn out to be more interested in dessert toppings, the page emphasizing desserts should be shown more often, likewise if floor waxing turns out to be more popular, the dessert topping benefit page should show more often.
+If people turn out to be more interested in dessert toppings, the message emphasizing desserts should be shown more often, likewise if floor waxing turns out to be more popular, the message emphasizing dessert topping should show more often.

 You are encouraged to use scalable, big data techniques, e.g. MapReduce to process the exits.
 This is not a hard requirement, but be prepared to explain how you would scale this application for large volume (millions of exits,